SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Practice5 will be performed using DiffExDB, a database dedicated to centralize expression projects at IRD

 * Go to the DiffExDB database: [DiffExDB](http://bioinfo-web.mpl.ird.fr/cgi-bin2/microarray/public/diffexdb.cgi).
 Select the project  `Response to M.graminicola`.
+* How many genes are differentially expressed at early stage of infection (2 day) in complete genome?
+Is there any overrepresented Gene Ontology (GO) term?
+Look at  volcano plot.
-* How many genes are induced by the presence of nematode until 4 days  after inoculation.
-DE between control, 2 days post infection
+* How many genes are induced by the presence of nematode with logFC > 2?
+How many genes are repressed?
+* How many genes are induced at both early and late stages of infection?
+* How many genes are repressed gradually along infection?
+Have a look at heatmap representation for these genes?

 -----------------------

 <a name="practice-6"></a>
-### Practice 6 : Heatmap and Hierarchical Clustering
+### Practice 6 : Hierarchical Clustering
 Practice5 will be performed in the Galaxy environment.
 * Connect to [Galaxy South Green](http://galaxy.southgreen.fr/galaxy/)
 * Run the plotHeatmap program for heatmap and hierarchical clustering - `plotHeatmap`.
 Using EdgeR output and count file, display heatmap and gene clustering dendrogram on genes having a minimum pvalue <= 0.05 and abs(logFC) > 1